ktakeyama12/Python-Data-Structures-and-Algorithms/README.md

 # Python-Data-Structures-and-Algorithms
-## Repository for storing basic implementations of data structures and commonly used algorithms.
+## Repository for storing implementations of data structures and commonly used algorithms.